Gradient resummation for nonlinear chiral transport: an insight from holography: Summary of the results

-Except for the $\bar{\sigma}_{a\chi H}$-term, all the rest of the terms in (\ref{ji11},\ref{j5i11}) have already appeared in our previous publication \cite{Bu:2018psl} at a fixed order in the gradient expansion.
-The present study generalises many of the TCs obtained at a fixed order gradient expansion into TCFs.
+Except for the $\bar{\sigma}_{a\chi H}$-term, all the rest of the terms in (\ref{ji11}, \ref{j5i11}) have already appeared in our previous publication \cite{Bu:2018psl} at a fixed order in the gradient expansion.
+The novelty of present study is to {\it consistently} generalise many of the TCs of \cite{Bu:2018psl} into TCFs, guaranteeing applicability of the constitutive relations (\ref{ji11}, \ref{j5i11}) in a broader regime.

-To the best of our knowledge, the TCF $\sigma_{\bar{\chi}}$ is introduced here for the first time and will play a major role below.
+To the best of our knowledge, the TCF $\sigma_{\bar{\chi}}$ is introduced here for the first time and will play a crucial role below, see (\ref{CMW}).
 It is important to stress the difference between $\sigma_{\bar{\chi}}$ and $\sigma_\chi$ of \cite{1608.08595,Yee:2009vw,Landsteiner:2013aba}.
 Both TCFs generalise CME/CSE.
-Yet, while the latter is induced by variation of the magnetic field, the former is due to inhomogeneity of the charge densities $\rho,\rho_5$.
+Yet, while the latter is induced by spacetime variation of the magnetic field, the former is due to inhomogeneity of the charge densities $\rho,\rho_5$.
 One might naively expect that both TCFs are equal.
 In fact they are not, as we demonstrate below.
+For comparison, here we quote the hydrodynamic expansion of the CME TCF $\sigma_\chi$ which was calculated in \cite{1608.08595}

-Particularly, the first gradient corrections to CME/CSE, the relaxation time corrections, are different depending on if it is the magnetic field or the charge density that varies with time.
+As seen from (\ref{sigmachi}, \ref{sigmab}) the first order gradient corrections to CME/CSE (i.e., the relaxation time corrections) are different depending on if it is the magnetic field or the charge density that varies with time.
+In addition, while $\sigma_\chi$ depends on $\rho,\rho_5$ nonlinearly, $\sigma_{\bar\chi}$ does not depend on $\rho,\rho_5$ at all.